by Tom Barrance | Updated July 2022

 This short movie shows the kind of cinematic footage you can get with the original Osmo Pocket.
 Filmed in 4K (24p, and 60p slow motion) downscaled to 1080p24, edited in Final Cut Pro X. Thanks to Cosmic68 (YouTube channel) for permission to feature it.

 These students were working to a coursework deadline so I had to work around them.
 So I mounted the Osmo on a boom pole.
 That let me easily set up all kinds of unusual angles, and get the camera in close to the action without getting in their way.

 The Osmo Pocket is a really interesting camera with a huge amount of potential.
 It’s small enough to take anywhere, and as they say, the best camera is the one you have with you.
-It offers lots of creative possibilities: you can use it to get smooth tracking shots, steady static shots without a tripod, or on a boom pole to get crane shots like this one.
+It offers lots of creative possibilities: you can use it to get smooth tracking shots, steady static shots without a tripod, or on a boom pole to get crane shots.
 It’s much more discreet and convenient than an iPhone on a gimbal stabiliser, which I find too big and cumbersome for travel and street filming.

 It has a very small built-in colour touchscreen, but it’s best connected to your phone.
 The phone app – Mimo – includes ActiveTrack (for tracking and following objects) and FaceTrack (for faces).
 In selfie mode, FaceTrack will be really useful for vloggers.
 You can also switch to FPV (first person view) mode, which follows tilts and leans to show dynamic movement.